 Don’t Say “don’t worry”, “don’t hesitate to call” and “no problem”

-It’s likely that people will focus and remember on those exact keywords you don’t want them to focus on.
+It’s likely that people will focus and remember those exact keywords you don’t want them to focus on.

 Answer Phone Professionally And Get Warm When You Realize Who It Is

 When you answer the phone in a neutral and distant tone and then get warm when you realize who it is, you will make them feel special

 The author recommends one of her clients to go with a very graphic mantra to get the people in his organization to comply.

 And adds about her choice that “it’s harsh, but it works”.

 However, that’s not always true.
 As Elliot Aronson very well explains, harsh messages can have the opposite effect unless the audience has high self-esteem, can act on the recommendation, and knows how to act on it.